Our attitudes reflect our commitment to the planet

 Our pillars for carbon management and climate change

-Given our scenarios and strategy, our actions related to carbon management and climate changes are supported by the three main pillars.
+Given our scenarios and strategy, our actions related to climate change are supported by the three main pillars.

 Transparency, Carbon Management and a Just Transition

-Our governance regarding climate change and energy transition risk management is structured so that all levels of the company are involved in the topic.
-We work to ensure that carbon risks and opportunities are adequately captured in the scenarios, quantified and considered in our choices and decision-making processes, seeking the sustainability of our business and generating value for all interested parties.
+Our governance for managing climate change and energy transition risks is structured so that all levels of the company, including senior management, are involved in the matter.
+We work to ensure that carbon risks and opportunities are adequately captured in scenarios, quantified and considered in our choices and decision-making processes, seeking the sustainability of our business and generating value for all stakeholders.

 Dots icone